mullinix/cuda_linear_model_mc_bs/README.md

 CUDA-C (Monte-Carlo) non-parametric bootstrap confidence intervals on the slope of a linear model

 ## Introduction/Basics
-This software reads a comma-delimited input file of (x,y) pairs and computes percentile and BCa confidence intervals on the best-fit (BLUE) slope.
-It is fairly straight-forward to instead (or in addition) return the CIs for the intercept.
+This software reads a comma-delimited input file of (x,y) pairs and computes percentile and BCa confidence intervals on the best-fit (BLUE) slope, intercept, and calculates the Pearson correlation coefficient rho.

 ## Motivation
 This code was written in support of academic research by the publisher, who is a doctoral student in the Computational Science Research Center (CSRC), as part of a multidisciplinary project with the Viral Information Instute (VII).
 The CSRC and VII are both located at San Diego State University.